secure-systems-lab/dsse/specification.md

     fails.
 -   Base64-decode `sig` and verify PAE(UTF8(PAYLOAD_TYPE), SERIALIZED_BODY).
     Reject if either the decoding or the signature verification fails.
+-   Reject if PAYLOAD_TYPE is not a supported type.
 -   Parse SERIALIZED_BODY according to PAYLOAD_TYPE.
 Reject if the parsing fails.